nickstoni/Easy-Media-Vault/README.md

 ### Running the Application
-1. In the [frontend](http://_vscodecontentref_/1) directory, run the following command to start both the backend and frontend servers concurrently:
+1. In the [frontend](https://github.com/nickstoni/Easy-Media-Vault/tree/main/frontend) directory, run the following command to start both the backend and frontend servers concurrently:
     ```sh
-    npm run start
+    npm start
     ```

-2. Open your browser and navigate to `http://localhost:5001` to access the Easy Media Vault application.
+2. Open your browser and navigate to `http://localhost:3000` to access the Easy Media Vault application.